Frederick-Teye/Idempotency-Gateway/README.md

-# Idempotency-Gateway (The "Pay-Once" Protocol)
+# Idempotency-Gateway

 Welcome to the **Idempotency-Gateway** repository, a robust middleware service simulating a real-world payment processing environment with comprehensive idempotency guarantees.
+Checkout the upgrade branch for my an update I did for the project.

 ## 1. Business Context & Objective